teenjuna/prae/README.md

 // We can't create an invalid username. assert!(Username::new("").is_err());

-// But we can create a valid type! let mut u = Username::new("valid name").unwrap();
+// But we can create a valid one! let mut u = Username::new("valid name").unwrap();
 assert_eq!(u.get(), "valid name");